AdobeDocs/experience-manager-65.en/help/communities/using/published-site.md

 Once signed in as the registered community member, notice the following menu items to click and explore your community site:

-* **Profile **option lets you view and edit your profile.
+* **Profile** option lets you view and edit your profile.
 * [Messages](../../communities/using/configure-messaging.md) option directs you to direct messaging section, where you can:

-1. View the direct messages you have recieved (Inbox), sent (Sent Items), and deleted (Trash).
+1. View the direct messages you have received (Inbox), sent (Sent Items), and deleted (Trash).
-  2. Compose new direct messages to send to individuals and groups.
+1. Compose new direct messages to send to individuals and groups.

 * [Notifications](../../communities/using/notifications.md) option directs you to notifications section, where you can view your events of interest and edit notification settings.
 * [Administration](../../communities/using/published-site.md#moderationlink) directs you to AEM Communities Moderation Page, if you have moderation privileges.